dawn-search/dawnsearch/README.md

     cargo run --release

 Alternatively, follow the steps as documented for the [tch](https://github.com/LaurentMazare/tch-rs) crate.

+Note that on an M1/M2 Mac, 'cargo install' does NOT work. 'cargo build' does though!

 Feel free to open an issue if you encounter problems!